BFalls158/FrontEndBootcamp_April17/README.md

-Front-End April File Share
+## Front-End April File Share
+_Welcome to Bootcamp!_

-This is where Adam and David will share files and slides with you.
+This GitHub repo is where Adam and David will share files and slides with you.
+Below are links to some additional resources that we will talk about as the class goes on.

 ### Links